DavidMealha/ProjectsGuideLines/React Guidelines.md

 React component have 4 different cycles, depending on what's happening to the component.
 The principal, is the initialization lifecycle where the component is instanciated.

 ####Initialization:####
--getDefaultProps
+* getDefaultProps
--getInitialState
+* getInitialState
--componentWillMount, before rendering the component, it's a good option to retrieve information from the server.
+* componentWillMount, before rendering the component, it's a good option to retrieve information from the server.
--render, where the component is rendered into the DOM.
+* render, where the component is rendered into the DOM.
--componentDidMount, after rendering the component can be manipulated by the DOM.
+* componentDidMount, after rendering the component can be manipulated by the DOM.

 ####State Changes:####
 * shouldComponentUpdate